philpem/freebee/README.md

     * Usage instructions: [README.serial.md](README.serial.md)

 ## Things which aren't emulated fully (or at all)

+This is also called my "to-do" list...

   * Printer port
   * Modem
     * You will get errors that '/dev/ph0 cannot be opened' and that there was a problem with the modem.
 Ignore these.
+  * Expansion cards
+    * Expansion RAM is emulated, but other cards are of little utility and largely undocumented, so are unlikely to be added.
+    * With that said: the serial combo card might be useful to add an extra serial port (or several).
+    * DOS-73 is unlikely to ever be emulated unless someone reverse-engineers a schematic.
+    * Floppy Tape is of debatable utility when we can send files over the serial port with Kermit.

 # Build instructions